octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.0.37 - 2023-10-12 =
+* Added support for Rentman XML format
+* Added ability to set 'Not Equal' rule in import setting field mapping
+* Declared compatibility with WordPress 6.3.2

 = 2.0.36 - 2023-10-12 =
 * Creating a field mapping rule to set post_status to take effect in XML and CSV imports